The Ultimate Tonga Scuba Diving Guide

 Dive Resorts and Operators

 Unlike other South Pacific nations, Tonga is not typically a holiday destination of “dive resorts”, although it does have at least two.
-However, there are plenty of operators that are either PADI or SSI affiliated that offer safe and enjoyable recreational dives and courses.
+On the other hand, there are operators that are PADI-affiliated and offer safe and enjoyable recreational dives and, in one case, courses.
 They also often work with nearby resorts offering pick-up for guests.

 Dive Operators in Vava’u